matteo-lovato/expense_tracker/README.md

 -   select the date
 -   and finally create the transaction

 You can see diagrams for your transactions, one for incomes and one for expenses
+All the transactions will be stored in the local store so you can retrieve them even if you close the browser

 -   you can also delete a wrong transaction